Content:

 There is one type of sequence start that is defined as a BS 1-4, as listed below.
 Only sequences that have 2 or more events should be included:

-• Any successful set-piece (free-kick, throw-in, goal kick, corner) is defined as a BS 1-4, where the type is determined by the location of the set-piece.
+Any set-piece (free-kick, throw-in, corner) except for the goal kicks & free kicks by the goalkeeper in zone 1 and throw-ins at the height of the defensive penalty box. is defined as a BS 1-4, where the type is determined by the location of the set-piece.

 BS 1